 Before worrying about replacing the water heater or the windows in the upstairs bedrooms, first you need to establish a price range for homes you can buy.
 A great way to estimate your price range is to utilize HSH.com’s “How Much House Can You Afford?” calculator.
 This calculator can give you an accurate sense of how much home you can buy in seconds.
 The calculator is simple and easy to use — just fill in the seven required fields and hit the “Click Here to Calculate” button.
 The calculator’s results also take mortgage insurance (MI) into account when determining your price range.
 Why is this important?
 MI protects the lender against losses if you happen to default on the loan.

 The housing crisis has caused mortgage lenders to be a lot more selective in terms of who they lend money to.
 Nowadays, a mortgage lender will require any borrower who makes a downpayment that is less than 20% of the home’s value to purchase MI.
-How much will MI add to my monthly payment?
 The cost of your MI policy is determined by the type and term of your loan and the downpayment you make.

 Expect the unexpected when it comes to home repairs and maintenance.
 Home appliances tend to break at the most inopportune times.
 The only thing worse than dealing with an unexpected repair is not having the money to fix it.
 Budgeting for home repairs before they are needed is a simple way to make sure you’re always prepared.